SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Methodology

 \subsection{Overview}

-To mitigate the overfitting issue commonly encountered in sEMG-based gesture recognition, we propose a novel augmentation method, SASG-DA, based on diffusion models by offering faithful and diverse samples.
-To enhance generation faithfulness, SASG-DA conditions the diffusion model on fine-grained semantic representations extracted from the training data, ensuring that generated samples are both realistic and class-consistent.
-To enable flexible and diverse generation, we propose a Gaussian Modeling Semantic Sampling (GMSS) mechanism that approximates the semantic representation distribution based on a Gaussian assumption.
-To further explicitly expand the coverage of the training distribution and enhance data utility, we design a Sparse-Aware Semantic Sampling (SASS) mechanism, which encourages sampling from sparse or underrepresented regions of the modeled semantic space.
+To mitigate the scarcity of informative training data commonly encountered in sEMG-based gesture recognition, we propose a novel augmentation method, SASG-DA, based on diffusion models by offering faithful and diverse samples.
+To enhance generation faithfulness, SASG-DA incorporates a Semantic Representation Guidance (SRG) mechanism, which conditions the diffusion model on fine-grained semantic representations extracted from the training data, ensuring that generated samples are both faithful and class-consistent.
+During diffusion inference, SRG is embodied through the proposed Gaussian Modeling Semantic Sampling (GMSS) and Sparse-Aware Semantic Sampling (SASS).
+To enable flexible and diverse generation, GMSS approximates the semantic representation distribution based on a Gaussian assumption.
+To further explicitly expand the coverage of the training distribution and enhance data utility, we extend the GMSS by designing a Sparse-Aware Semantic Sampling (SASS) mechanism, which encourages sampling from sparse or underrepresented regions of the modeled semantic space.
 The overall framework is illustrated in Fig.~\ref{fig: framework}.
-Given a target class, our method first samples a semantic representation via SASS to guide the diffusion model in generating new gesture samples.
-These samples are then added to the training set to boost the performance of gesture recognition.
+Given a target class, our method first samples semantic representations via SASS to guide the diffusion model in generating new gesture samples.
+These samples are then added to the training set to boost the downstream performance of gesture recognition.